 The appropriateness of the BPS program requirements are consistent with the Council on Credentialing in Pharmacy’s Resource Paper titled: Scope of Contemporary Pharmacy Practice: Roles, Responsibilities, and Functions of Pharmacists and Pharmacy Technicians.

-Refer to the Psychiatric Pharmacy Content Outline for details.
+For the BCPP certification examination, refer to the Psychiatric Pharmacy Content Outline found in the BCPP Examination Specification document for details.

 - Domain 3: Healthcare Policy, Advocacy, and Practice Management (15% of the examination)